Vivek7738/Hospital-Management-System/README.md

 ## Description

-Svasthya is a comprehensive healthcare management system designed to streamline patient care and healthcare administration.
+SWasthya is a comprehensive healthcare management system designed to streamline patient care and healthcare administration.
 This PHP-based application integrates features such as patient registration, doctor management, appointment scheduling, and secure data handling.
 It utilizes XAMPP for local development and testing.

 ## Prerequisites